abecms/abecms/docs/abe-plugins.md

         - my_route.js ...
 ```

-Once you'll be satisfied with the way your module works, you'll then be able to create a regular npm module and install it on your project with the command abe install my_module
+Once you'll be satisfied with the way your module works, you'll then be able to create a regular npm module and install it on your project with the command Abe `install my_module`.

-## frontend javascript
+## Frontend javascript

-Your partial can import css/js file
+Your partial can import css/js file.

-You can register some event to alter abe
+You can register some event to alter Abe.

-for example :
+For example:

 ```
 website/